IBM/logdna-cos/README.md

 [![LICENSE](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](https://github.com/victorshinya/logdna-cos/blob/master/LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/victorshinya/logdna-cos/pulls)

-Use Serverless function to send all log registries from IBM Cloud Object Storage (stored by `Log push` on IBM Cloud Internet Service) to IBM Log Analysis with LogDNA.
+Use Serverless function or VM to send all log registries from IBM Cloud Object Storage (stored by `Log push` on IBM Cloud Internet Service) to IBM Log Analysis with LogDNA.
 It will require to setup a Trigger rule to call the function every 5 minutes (to be synced with CIS Log Push time interval).

 ## Deployment